Signs and Symptoms

 Inflammation of the fat lying just under the skin, called panniculitis, also can occur, causing tenderness and feeling like little bumps.

 The muscles of the shoulders, upper arms, hips, thighs and neck display the most weakness.
 The swallowing muscles can be involved, and a few people have difficulty chewing because of muscle weakness.

 The weakness usually becomes noticeable over the course of several weeks, but it can move faster (days) or more slowly (months).

-Joint pain with or without true arthritis (joint inflammation) can be part of DM.
+Joint pain with or without true arthritis (joint inflammation) can be part of dermatomyositis.

 Constriction of the blood vessels around the heart and inflammation of the heart muscle tissue can lead to cardiac complications.